Cherry-CIC/MVP/SECURITY.md

 # Security Policy

 cherry is an open source, charity-first resale platform handling real users, charities and sensitive data.
-We take security seriously and strongly encourage responsible disclosure of any vulnerabilities.
+We therefore take security very seriously and strongly encourage responsible and full disclosure of any vulnerabilities.

 ## Supported versions